srbmaury/Hackathon-Portal/README.md

 - Admin can assign roles to users
 - Real-time role updates
 - Users can have different roles in different hackathons
+- Profile management with editable name and expertise fields

 ### Submissions & Scoring
 - Submit entries with links and file uploads (Cloudinary)